NathanFran6/NBAGuesser/README.md

 # A command line game where you guess the NBA player.
-I will expand the database of NBA players, but for right now it's only manually made instances.
-#A practice for all around Python: Classes, the random module, lists, and more
-#I plan to add an excel file for the database of NBA players
+Uses an excel database for players, will add more players to it and update it.
+USed for practice to display all around skills, including using the openpyxl library for excel interaction.
+I may add a GUI in the future.